 ARCA and ORCA

-The main difference between the detection units for the ARCA and ORCA detectors is the length of the detection unit and consequently the spacing between DOMs attached to the unit.
-The difference reflects the difference of the scientific goal for which the detectors will be used.
+The main difference between the detection units for the ARCA and ORCA detectors is the length of the detection unit and consequently the spacing between optical modules attached to the unit.
+The difference reflects the difference in the scientific goals for which the detectors will be used.
 ARCA is optimised to detect cosmic neutrinos with a high energy of TeV-PeV while the spacing of ORCA is optimal for the detection of neutrinos with a lower energy of MeV-GeV.

 Scientific paper